BigBIueWhale/stream_parser/README.md

 - **Trailer**: The packet ends with a trailer, indicated by `"*", "/"`.

-### Notes
-- The packet's `Length Bytes` include the size of the header and trailer.
-- Ensure that the packet type and body are correctly formatted as per the specifications for each packet type.
-- The CRC32 checksum helps in verifying the integrity of the packet's data.

 ## Compiling
 Compile with `make` command on a GNU / Linux system.